Creating print ready covers to publisher specs

 The book cover can be the most important design aspect of a print publication.

-Its design can help pursuade the purchasing decision, and will typically incorporate complex elements incuding special finishes of foil, varnish, embossing etc.
+Its design can help persuade the purchasing decision, and will typically incorporate complex elements including special finishes of foil, varnish, embossing etc.

 It must also contain specific sales information such as barcodes, logos, publisher details and price.